google/WebFundamentals/src/content/en/showcase/2017/within.md

 Within ([http://with.in/](http://with.in/)) is a platform for storytelling in Virtual Reality.
 So when the team heard about WebVR in 2015 we were immediately interested in its potential.
-Today that interest manifests into a unique subdomain of our Web Platform, [https://vr.with.in/](https://vr.with.in/).
+Today, that interest manifests into a unique subdomain of our Web platform, [https://vr.with.in/](https://vr.with.in/).
 Anyone with a VR-enabled browser can go to the site, click a button and throw on a headset to be immersed in our portfolio of VR films.